thunderbird/webext-docs/action.rst

 .. api-section-annotation-hack::

-Opens the extension popup window in the active window.
+Opens the action's popup window in the active window.

 .. rst-class:: api-main-section